jsohlendorff/continuous_time_LTMLE/poster.typ

     ]

     #pop.column-box(heading: "Iterated conditional expectation estimator")[
-        The form of the efficient influence function (@bickel1993efficient) in this setting suggests the use of a iterated conditional expectations estimator.
         //Moreover, the estimator is more stable than inverse probability weighted estimators.
         Let $S^c (t | history(k))$ be the conditional survival function of the censoring time given the $k$ previous events and $cal(F)^(-A)_(event(k))$ denote the history without the treatment process.